corbado/example-passkeys-javascript/README.md

 # Passkey-First Authentication with plain JavaScript and Corbado

-This is a sample implementation of the Corbado web component being integrated into a web application built with JavaScript.
+This is a sample implementation of the Corbado Vanilla JavaScript component being integrated into a plain HTML, CSS & JavaScript web application.

 Please see the [full blog post](https://www.corbado.com/blog/passkeys-javascript) to understand the detailed steps needed to integrate passkeys into JavaScript apps.

 ## File structure